martapolii/www.martapolii.com/documentation/MERNbackend.md

 import config from './config/config.js'; to set the port # app.use(express.static(path.join(__dirname, "../dist")));
 - update the app.listen function that sets the port with the config

+- added an.env file in root and defined port #
+- the install dotenv to load environmemtal variables npm install dotenv
+ - import dotenv in server.js:
+ // import dotenv to use environment variables import dotenv from 'dotenv';
+dotenv.config();
+port 5173 serves the front end using vite port 5001 serves the front end using express